 Santa Ana winds: What are they?

-Firefighters were working against three blazes in Southern California, when a new one erupted in the Bel Air area of Los Angeles, which has been called the "Skirball Fire."
+A wildfire which erupted in the Bel Air area of Los Angeles early Wednesday, called the "Skirball Fire," is just five percent contained.

-A tweet from Los Angeles Mayor Eric Garcetti indicated that the 405 was closed in the Sepulveda Pass and that mandatory evacuations were in effect.

-Santa Ana winds have been linked to the spread of dangerous wildfires -- here’s what you should know about the weather phenomenon.
+Santa Ana winds have been linked to the spread of dangerous wildfires, causing evacuations and mass damage.
+Here’s what you should know about the weather phenomenon.

 What are the Santa Ana winds?